 In order to facilitate coordination of research and documentation with advocacy work, CIS was registered in December 2004 as trust organisation.

 The field research and sustainability campaign of CIS received a new vigor after its founder, Dr.Debal Deb left service in late 1996.
 From 1997 onwards, CIS has pioneered in on-farm conservation of indigenous crop diversity in east India, where the extent of folk crop genetic erosion has assumed enormous proportions.
 In 1997, CIS, as a partner of Research Foundation for Science, Technology & Ecology (RFSTE), New Delhi, established Vrihi, a folk rice gene bank – the first, and the largest, in eastern India.
 Vrihi (meaning “rice” in Sanskrit) distributes folk crop variety seeds among farmers to promote in situ conservation of rare crop varieties.
-In its dryland ecological farm Basudha (meaning “Earth Mother”), more than 1300 varieties of Indian rice and over 20 different crop species are grown, using zero input of any synthetic agrochemicals.
+In its ecological farm Basudha (meaning “Earth Mother”), more than 1300 varieties of Indian rice and 30 other crop species (each with multiple land races) are grown, using zero input of any synthetic agrochemicals.

 Basudha is a research station, where ecological farming techniques and methods of ecological architecture, rainwater harvesting, soil conservation, and conservation of local bio-resources are demonstrated.
 Basudha serves to create a tiny model of local resource-based community development, in which villagers areVotives voluntary participants.